Skip to main content

 An alert is always either assigned or unassigned.
 An alert must be assigned to a user for that user to assess the alert.
 Any user (with permission) can, however, comment on an open alert even if the alert is not assigned to that user.
 A user can only assign an alert to themselves or have that alert assigned to them if they are included in the team that is assigned to assess this alert task.
 If four-eyes checking has been toggled on, the user must not have assessed the alert in a previous stage.
 Alerts can be assigned to users from the dashboard or from within the alert task.
 Depending on the user’s permissions, they can assign and unassign alerts from themselves and others or directly reassign assigned alerts to themselves or other users.
 Alert assignment can be changed from the alert task and on the alert dashboard.

-Alert Overview Page Actions
+Alert Assessment Page Actions

-- Assign to me
+• Assign to me

-- Assign to others - this will list the relevant team members eligible for the this task
+• Assign to others - this will list the relevant team members eligible for the this task

-- Unassign - will remove the current assignee - Pause - where SLAs are configured, users can pause a task if they have permission, this will update to unpause as relevant
+• Pause - where SLAs are configured, users can pause a task if they have permission, this will update to unpause as relevant

 Transaction Evaluation